lynxaegon/floaty/README.md

-Will be updated... sonn :)
+Will be updated... soon :)